farahshih/Grocery-Retail-Data-Analysis/Modelling_AggSales.md

 ### Building Models

 #### **1. Build the first model**
 We want to find factors that can best predict sales.
-Here, we pick up the 2nd most popular product - TROP SB ORANGE JUICE to build our first model.
-Below is a time series plot.
+To begin with, we pick up the 2nd most popular product - TROP SB ORANGE JUICE to build our first model.
+Below is a time series plot of its sales.

 ```r